-This course provides a programme of preparation and learning for registered nurses and midwives who wish to become registered with the Nursing & Midwifery Council (NMC) on Part 3 of the register as a SCPHN Health Visitor (HV) or School Nurse (SN) (NMC 2004).
+This course provides you with a programme of preparation and learning if you are a registered nurse or midwife and wish to become registered with the Nursing and Midwifery Council (NMC) on Part 3 of the register as a SCPHN Health Visitor (HV) or School Nurse (SN) (NMC 2004).

-You will have the opportunity to gain the additional qualification of Community Practitioner Nurse Prescriber with the Nursing and Midwifery Council upon successful completion.
+You will have the opportunity to gain the additional qualification of Community Practitioner Nurse Prescriber with the Nursing and Midwifery Council upon successful completion of this course.

-There is a focus on work based learning throughout which ensures clear integration of practice based learning, assessment and university based work.
+There is a focus on work-based learning throughout this course which ensures clear integration of practice based learning, assessment and university based work.
 A shared learning approach is encouraged with inter-professional modules and integrated working incorporated within the overall programme structure.

-The programme will be delivered by a range of teaching methods such as core lectures, group work, online activities, use of case studies and directed learning approaches.
-Shared learning with other professionals will be a focus of this course and you will be encouraged to develop a critical, evaluative approach to the knowledge which underpins present day specialist community public health practice.
+The course will be delivered by a range of teaching methods such as core lectures, group work, online activities, use of case studies and directed learning approaches.
+Shared learning with other professionals will be a focus of this course and you will be encouraged to develop a critical, evaluative approach to the knowledge which underpins current specialist community public health practice.

 This post registration award prepares you for a career in Specialist Community Public Health Nursing at both strategic and operational levels.
-The PG Dip consists of six compulsory modules, two are practice focused modules underpinned with key theoretical concepts and run for the duration of the course enabling theory to inform practice and vice versa.
-A consolidating period of practice equivalent to at least ten weeks at the end of the programme is incorporated into this programme as per NMC SCPHN Standards (2004).
+The postgraduate diploma consists of six compulsory modules, two of these modules are practice focused and incorporate key theoretical concepts enabling theory to inform practice and vice versa.
+You will have completed a consolidating period of practice equivalent to at least ten weeks by the end of the course, in keeping with NMC SCPHN Standards (2004).

-All modules are linked to service delivery and developments within Primary Care/Public Health and are intended to develop core skills in research, practice development, public health activity and education.
-50% of the programme is in a practice environment which is commensurate with the specific annotation students are following: for example Health Visiting or School Nursing.
-This element of the programme is supported by designated practice teachers who have undertaken a formal education programme to fulfil this role.
+All modules are linked to service delivery and developments within Primary Care/Public Health and are intended to develop your core skills in research, practice development, public health activity and education.
+You will complete half of the programme in a practice environment which is commensurate with the specific annotation you are following: for example Health Visiting or School Nursing.
+This element of the programme is supported by designated practice teachers who have undertaken a formal education programme to fulfill this role.

 - Module code: SLSM004